Painter Hwang In-ran's exhibition at Art Cube 2R2 shows abyss, solitude

 “We are delighted to contribute to meaningful social causes through this exhibition.
 We plan to continue collaborating with artists who share these values, striving for cultural fusion and social contribution through art content,” said Hong Ji-sook, CEO of Artcube 2R2.

-The gallery collaborated with Italian wine importer BMS International for the exhibition, creating special edition wines that feature the artist' paintings, according to the gallery.
+The gallery collaborated with Italian wine importer BMS International for the exhibition to create special edition wines that feature the artist's paintings, according to the gallery.

 -